israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

         Returns true if every element in this array satisfies the provided testing function.

     `Array.prototype.filter()`
+        Creates a new array with all of the elements of this array for which the provided filtering function returns true.

 ### Math
  Math is an object with arithmetic functions to perform mathematical tasks.